Town of Hebron > Contact > Volunteer Opportunities

 Meet the second Thursday 7:30 p.m.

-Current Vacancy: (2) Alternate
+Current Vacancy: (2) Alternates

 The Hebron Conservation Commission is the Town’s land use agency consisting of five citizen members that is mandated and empowered by the State of Connecticut to enforce the Inland Wetlands Act (Sections 22a-36 and 22a-45 inclusive) of the Connecticut General Statutes as amended and adopted local wetland regulations specific to Hebron.
 Commission members, appointed by the Board of Selectmen, serve four-year overlapping terms during which they participate in ongoing training and educational programs intended to aid in the understanding and execution of their duties.